rust-lang/rust-forge/src/infra/docs/dev-desktop.md

 ## How to customize your shell

-You can configure your default shell by opening a pull request against the [Simpleinfra ansible] to modify the `vars_user_config` as shown bloe:
+You can set your default shell on the dev desktops by adding yourself to a configuration file in the [`rust-lang/simpleinfra`][simpleinfra] repository.
+Open `ansible/roles/dev-desktop/defaults/main.yml`, look for the variable `vars_user_config`, and add yourself to the list.

 ```yaml
 vars_user_config: